METTLE: Efficient Streaming Erasure Code with Peeling Decodability

 \section{Introduction}

 In this paper, we solve a long-standing open problem in coding theory that has many applications in networking and systems.
 The open problem is to design a streaming erasure code (defined as one that has a low decoding latency) that has (1) high coding efficiency and (2) low coding complexity.
 As we will elaborate next, no existing streaming (erasure) code possesses both properties.
-For example, all existing streaming codes~\cite{martinian2004burst,martinian2007delay,badr2013streaming,badr2016layered,Domanovitz2022streaming,rudow2022streaming} are based on Reed-Solomon (RS)~\cite{Reed_Solomon_codes} with a small block size (e.g., $n=96$ symbols in~\cite{rudow2023tambur}).
+For example, all existing streaming codes~\cite{martinian2004burst,martinian2007delay,badr2013streaming,badr2016layered,Domanovitz2022streaming,rudow2022streaming} are based on Maximum distance separable (MDS) codes~\cite{Singleton1964maximum} such as Reed-Solomon (RS)~\cite{Reed_Solomon_codes}, with a small block size (e.g., $n=96$ symbols in~\cite{rudow2023tambur}).
 Although RS is optimal in coding efficiency, it has a high decoding complexity: even when using such a small block size, its decoding speed can support an (real-time interactive video) application throughput of at most 15 Mbps~\cite{rudow2023tambur}.

-Throughout this paper, all codes operate at the packet level in the sense each source or codeword symbol is a packet (that can be thousands of bytes long).
-Hence, we use the terms symbol and packet interchangeably wherever appropriate.

 Fountain codes, including Tornado~\cite{luby1997practical} and its successor LT (Luby Transform)~\cite{luby_lt_2002}, can arguably serve as streaming codes when a small source block size $k$ is used (to ensure low decoding latency).
 Their decoding complexities are also quite low: to decode each codeword symbol (packet), Tornado (resp.